QiHuang02/CallYouByYourName/README.md

 ## Client Experience 🌈
 - Mention colors adapt to players, groups, shared items, and spot markers so you can scan conversations at a glance.
-- Autocomplete surfaces group tokens, custom registry entries, and online players, but hides automatically while you type commands that start with `/`.
+- Autocomplete surfaces group names, custom registry entries, and online players, but hides automatically while you type commands that start with `/`.
 - Item mentions can render a scaled version of the item icon inline with the chat line while preserving hover hitboxes for easy inspection.
-- Mention tokens from servers (or other mods) are synchronized automatically when you join, keeping everyone in step without a restart.
+- Mention names from servers (or other mods) are synchronized automatically when you join, keeping everyone in step without a restart.

 ## Configuration ⚙️
 The first launch creates `config/CallYouByYourName-common.toml`.
 Tweak the following options: